 How to find a mortgage with bad credit

 Anyone who shops for a mortgage, regardless of where their credit scores land, should compare rates and terms from different lenders.
 This is especially important when your credit makes it difficult to find a mortgage loan with affordable terms.
 You can compare loans from different types of lenders, like …

 - Mortgage companies

 - Credit unions

-Mortgage brokers can compare rates for you to match you with a lender based on your needs, but aren’t required to find you the best deal unless acting as your agent under contract.
+Mortgage brokers can compare rates for you to match you with a lender based on your needs, but they aren’t required to find you the best deal unless they’re acting as your agent under contract.
 Brokers also typically charge a fee for services, which could be paid at closing or could come in the form of a higher interest rate.
 This fee may be separate from other mortgage-origination costs or other fees.
 And it can sometimes be difficult to tell if you’re working with a lender or a broker, so be sure to ask.